dougeby/IntuneDocs/intune/device-restrictions-ios.md

   This setting was renamed from **Enabling restrictions in the device settings**.
 Impact of this change:

   - iOS 11.4.1 and earlier: **Block** prevents end users from setting their own restrictions in the device settings.
 The behavior is the same; and there are no changes for end users.
-  - iOS 12.0 and later: **Block** prevents end users from setting their own **Screen Time** in the device settings (Settings > General > Screen Time), including content and privacy restrictions.
+  - iOS 12.0 and newer: **Block** prevents end users from setting their own **Screen Time** in the device settings (Settings > General > Screen Time), including content and privacy restrictions.
 Devices upgraded to iOS 12.0 won't see the restrictions tab in the device settings anymore (Settings > General > Device Management > Management Profile > Restrictions).
 These settings are in **Screen Time**.

 - **Use of the erase all content and settings option on the device (supervised only)**: Choose **Block** so users can't use the erase all content and settings option on the device (supervised only). **Not configured** (default) gives users access to these settings.
 - **Device name modification (supervised only)**: Choose **Block** so the device name can't be changed. **Not configured** (default) allows the user to change the name of the device.